Worldwide Antivirus Vendor Market Share

 For specific multi-scanning needs, OPSWAT also offers Metascan Client, which quickly scans endpoints’ running processes and memory for key loggers, viruses and other malware, and Metadefender, which scans removable media such as USB drives, CDs, DVDs, and memory cards.

 A free demo of Metascan technology is available at metascan-online.com.

 Company and Reproduction Information

-Please contact OPSWAT sales for more information on OPSWAT Gears.
+Please contact OPSWAT sales for more information on OPSWAT Gears (now MetaAccess).
 For more information about this report, please contact firstname.lastname@example.org.
 Parties interested in hosting this report are free to do so as long as credit is given to OPSWAT, Inc., and a link is provided to www.opswat.com/about/media/reports.